 Should I get tested if I've never had symptoms?

 Many people with herpes never have noticeable symptoms.
 Blood testing can detect past infection.
-However, routine screening isn't universally recommended as results can cause anxiety without changing management for asymptomatic people.
+However, routine screening isn't universally recommended as results can cause anxiety without changing outcomes for asymptomatic people.

 Can I still have sex with herpes?

 Yes.
-With proper management - avoiding sex during outbreaks, using condoms, and considering suppressive antivirals - transmission risk is significantly reduced.
+With proper precautions - avoiding sex during outbreaks and using condoms - transmission risk is significantly reduced.
 Many people with herpes have healthy sex lives and relationships.

 Related Articles